 I know an executive that is struggling because he makes hard fast rules that sound powerful in his office, however when the rules are challenged or violated that executive avoids confrontation at all costs.

 - The executive’s employees don’t want to enforce any rules because they know that no matter what they do they can’t win.
 If they enforce the rules, someone will challenge the executive, he will back down and their energy is wasted, and if they don’t enforce the rules the executive will be frustrated and take it out on them.
 It’s a lose/lose situation.

 - At the same time that executive is constantly frustrated because no one owns what he won’t.

-As I’m pondering those three words and those situations I am also thinking of examples where people are trying hard to be consistent, fair and explainable:
+As I’m pondering those three words and situations I am also thinking of real situations where people are trying hard to be consistent, fair and explainable:

 - When they have been given some of the information, but not all of it.